RearedCape8319/website/README.md

 + The gray space is the finish, stand here to get a point and move on to the next level

 The player can move their blue character around with the arrow keys, and should try to complete as many levels as they can.

+## _Hitomezashi Stitch Patterns_
+Hitomezashi Stitch Patterns are created on grids of dots.

+For each row and column a binary value is assigned which dictates wheter to offset stitching or not.
+When offset by 0 or 1 from the start of the corresponding row/column, a stitch is made from that dot to the next one along in the appropriate direction.
+There is then a gap until the next dot wehre another stitch is made.
+This sequence of stitching every other dot to the next is continued until the end of the grid is reached.

+Once each row and column is complete, a pattern will have emerged.

+To create a new pattern, you can click the mouse on the screen, or press the ENTER or SPACE keys on the keyboard.